Whistleblowing

 Public disclosure

-Information about infringements may be made public, either in the press or online or through any means of communication that can reach a large number of people, if one of the following conditions is met:
+Whistleblowers may decide to make public disclosure about a legal breach of which they have become aware.
+They may do so through the press, electronic means or other means of disclosure that will reach a large number of people, if one of the following conditions is met:

-2. there is good reason to believe that the infringement may constitute an imminent or clear threat to the public interest;
+2. there is reasonable cause to believe that the legal breach may pose a direct or clear threat to the public interest;

-3. when there are reasonable grounds for believing that the external report may carry the risk of retaliation, or may not have been followed up properly due to the specific circumstances of the particular case.
-This would include instances where evidence may have been concealed or destroyed, or when there is a well-founded fear that the person who received the report may be colluding with the perpetrator or involved in the misdemeanour itself.
+3. there is reasonable cause to believe that making an external report would involve a risk of retaliation or would not be effective due to the special circumstances of the case, e.g., where evidence may be concealed or destroyed, or where there is a reasonable fear that the person/entity that received the notification may be in collusion with the person/entity committing the violation or is involved in the violation.